Neural engineering: History

 As neural engineering is a relatively new field, information and research relating to it is comparatively limited, although this is changing rapidly.
 The first journals specifically devoted to neural engineering, The Journal of Neural Engineering and The Journal of NeuroEngineering and Rehabilitation both emerged in 2004.
 International conferences on neural engineering have been held by the IEEE since 2003, from 29 April until 2 May 2009 in Antalya, Turkey 4th Conference on Neural Engineering, the 5th International IEEE EMBS Conference on Neural Engineering in April/May 2011 in Cancún, Mexico, and the 6th conference in San Diego, California in November 2013.
 The 7th conference was held in April 2015 in Montpellier.
 The 8th conference was held in May 2017 in Shanghai.
+In 2003, one of the defining talks of the conference, given by Dr. Carol Lucas, the biomedical program director of the National Science Foundation at the time, provided insights into the future of neural engineering and neuroscience initiatives.
+Her talk covered over 200 papers spanning an array of topics, including neural informatics, behavioral dynamics, and brain imaging.
+This was the fundamental base work for future research regarding neural engineering.
+Another milestone in the development of neuroengineering was identified in 2024 by introducing the notion of mother-fetus neurocognitive mode.
+Because it explains nonlocal interactions of bio-systems, this field of knowledge opens up new horizons for applying engineering methods in the repair, replacement, and enhance neural systems.
+This knowledge provides a new approach to noninvasive brain-machine interaction and integration.

 Fundamentals

-The fundamentals behind neuroengineering involve the relationship of neurons, neural networks, and nervous system functions to quantifiable models to aid the development of devices that could interpret and control signals and produce purposeful responses.
+The core principles of neuroengineering revolve around understanding the interplay among neurons, neural networks, and the functions of the nervous system to create measurable models that facilitate the creation of devices capable of interpreting and controlling signals to generate meaningful responses.
+The primary focus of progress in this field lies in constructing theoretical models that mimic entire biological systems or their functional components found in nature.
+The central objective of this technological advancement phase is the integration of machinery with the nervous system.
+Progress in this area enables the monitoring and modulation of neural activity.
+For instance, because the mother-fetus interactions enable the child's nervous system to evolve with adequate biological sentience and provide first achievements in the cognitive development, studying the mother-fetus neurocognitive model paves the way to design noninvasive computer management by the brain and medical devices for noninvasive treatment of injured nervous systems.